SudoDotDog/Brontosaurus/docs/README.md

 ## Host

-To host the docker image for `Brontosaurus-Server` and `Brontosaurus-Portal` locally on your 8080 port
+To host the docker image for `Brontosaurus-Portal` locally on your 8080 port, `Brontosaurus-Red` locally on your 9000 port

 ```sh
 make DB="${host of your mongodb instance}" # production env